robrogers3/WeatherApp/README.md

 ### Your Env

-env.js is used to store your api key to openweathermap.org.
+env.js is used to store YOUR Api Key to openweathermap.org.

-Use yours not mine.
+Use YOUR Api Key not mine.

 ### Location Display